It's a smash hit! Chinese return big-time to movie theaters

 BEIJING (AP) — The thrills and chills of the big screen are back big-time in the world’s largest film market.

-With coronavirus well under control in China and cinemas running at half capacity, moviegoers are smashing China's box office records, setting a new high mark for ticket sales in February, with domestic productions far outpacing their Hollywood competitors.
+With the coronavirus well under control in China and cinemas running at half capacity, moviegoers are smashing China's box office records, with domestic productions far outpacing their Hollywood competitors.